cloudmesh/cm_metric/doc/user_manual/source/manual.rst

 ----------------------------------------------------------------------

 Nimbus has sqlite3 database to keep the record on cloud usage.
-**FG Cloud Metrics** provides a tool to convert service-oriented db into unified FG Cloud Metrics database.
+**CM Cloud Metrics** provides a tool to convert service-oriented db into unified CM Cloud Metrics database.
 ``fg-metric-converter -s YYYMMDD -e YYYMMDD -p $cloud_service (e.g.nimbus) -db $db_type (e.g. sqlite3, mysql) -i $file_path (sqlite3 is used a single file as a database) -n $nodename (e.g. hotel, india)``

 For example, FutureGrid collects nimbus data daily and uses cron to convert and store as following: